funkaoshi/smol-cli/README.md

 ## Installation

-You currently need Rust installed on your machine to build and install this CLI.
+### crates.io

+You can install this tool from crates.io: `cargo install smol-cli`.
+Remove with `cargo uninstall smol-cli`.

+### Source

 You can build the tool with the command `cargo build --release`.
 Once built you can move the file to a place on your file system that is on your `$PATH`, typically `/usr/local/bin`.

 ```
+cargo build --release
 sudo cp target/release/smol-cli /usr/local/bin
 ```

-## Uninstallation

 If you decide you hate this program, you can simply delete the binary and your authorization config file.